Participants in the Madoff investment scandal: Paul Konigsberg

 Paul Konigsberg, a New York City accountant and a longtime friend for more than 25 years, prepared two Madoff Family Foundation tax returns, and received the non-voting shares, valued at $35,000.
 He did work for the London office when it was first opened.
 A general ledger of Madoff accounts listed Konigsberg, of the reputable accounting firm of Konigsberg, Wolf & Co., as receiving $30,000 a month to advise the MSIL operations, and funnel client checks to the London office for Madoff's own use.

 Clients were often directed to Mr. Konigsberg by Mr. Madoff and his family.
 Mr. Konigsberg prepared the tax returns of foundations of six other families, many of which have lost millions, even hundreds of millions, of dollars.
 He also represented scores of individual Madoff investors.
 Mr. Konigsberg's firm has received a civil subpoena from the SEC.
 His Madoff-related clients included Carl and Ruth Shapiro, Boston philanthropists whose foundation lost $145 million, and whose son-in-law, Robert M. Jaffe, under investigation, is a Madoff business partner.

 Konigsberg held Madoff accounts under his name including two in the name of the Westlake Foundation.
 Paul J. and Judith Konigsberg are officers and directors of the foundation.
 He owns homes in his wife, Judith's name in Greenwich, Connecticut and Palm Beach Gardens, Florida.

 On April 20, 2009, Steven Leber filed a $4 million lawsuit against Konigsberg and his accounting firm for negligence, and breach of fiduciary duty.
 Konigsberg answered the charges with affirmative defenses.

-In June 2014, Konigsberg pleaded guilty in connection to the Madoff case and will consequently face up to 30 years in prison.
+In June 2014, Konigsberg pleaded guilty in connection to the Madoff case and would consequently face up to 30 years in prison.
 On July 9, 2015, U.S. District Court Judge Laura Taylor Swain agreed with prosecutors that Konigsberg did not know about Madoff's scheme and had cooperated fully with investigators.
 Swain ruled that Konigsberg had earned lenience from federal sentencing guidelines and did not have to serve any time in prison.